ChristopherLeeBurgess/Machine-Learning-Portfolio/README.md

 # Machine Learning Portfolio
-This repository contains python code attributed to my research in statistical algebra.
+This repository contains fundamental practices in machine learning and artificial intelligence.